koreilly12/dotVDU/README.md

 Breakout rooms: in-class-specific study spaces, teachers can have access only to a breakout room that students can go to for direct help (think OH)
 Other breakout rooms can be created for specific groups

 Hangout Rooms: One main room, people can create “breakout rooms” within it.
-Audio and Visual Equipped
+Audio,Visual, and sharing equipped for streaming contents, playing games, and random conversation similar to that of random college encounters